zachc92/merchant-provisioning-dashboard/README.md

 4. Run the Development Server

-This application uses Node's native watch mode to automatically restart when code changes are detected.
+This application uses Node's watch mode to automatically restart when code changes are detected.

 ```bash
 npm run dev-start